- What Are The Festival Dates And Hours?

 Last year we made some Bonnaroovian-approved site improvements!
 There are hundreds of permanent, flushable toilets in Centeroo — try them out this year, we’re sure you’ll find them extremely pleasant.
-Flushable “vac” toilets will be available at each Pod as well as permanent showers at some Pod locations.
+Flushable “vac” toilets will be available at each Plaza as well as permanent showers at some Plaza locations.

 SHOWERS (hours and cost):

 Showers can be found at most Plaza locations, indicated on your festival map.
 Showers are operated and cleaned by our very own shower fairies during hours of operations: Wednesday from 9pm – 12 am at Plazas 2, 3 +10, and all locations will be open from Thursday – Sunday from 6am – 2am.
 On Monday, showers will be open from 6am – 11am.
 Showers cost $10 during peak hours (daily between 6am – 2pm and 6pm – 10pm), and we also offer $5 “happy hours” during off-peak hours (daily from 2 pm – 6 pm and 10 pm – 2 am).

 In addition, we will have port-a-John’s and set up throughout the campgrounds, Centeroo and the Main Venue.